vlntnwbr/beatsaver-manager/.vscode/README.md

 ```
 **Expected Results**
 1. Playlist is skipped because the JSON is missing the 'title' key
-2. Playlist _test1 is is overwritten
+2. Playlist _test1 is is overwritten but level "DEUTSCHLAND - Rammstein" is
+   found locally and not installed

 ## bsdl bpl list